stommen/tif285/BayesianStatistics/ComputationalBayes/AdvancedMCMC.md

 Consider the sampling variance of a parameter mean value

 $$
-\var{\bar\par} = \frac{\var{\par}}{N},
+\var{\bar\para} = \frac{\var{\para}}{N},
 $$ (eq:AdvancedMCMC:sampling-variance)

 where $N$ is the length of the chain.
-This quantity is capturing the simulation error of the mean rather than the underlying uncertainty of the parameter $\par$.
+This quantity is capturing the simulation error of the mean rather than the underlying uncertainty of the parameter $\para$.
 We can visualize this by examining the moving average of our parameter trace.
 The trace is the sequence as a function of iteration number.

 ### Autocorrelation
 A challenge when doing MCMC sampling is that the collected samples can be *correlated*.
 This can be tested by computing the *autocorrelation function* and extracting the correlation time for a chain of samples.